sa-ne/openshift4-vmware-upi/README.md

 ## Finishing the Deployment

 Once the VMs boot RHCOS will be installed and nodes will automatically start configuring themselves.

-Before the worker nodes join the cluster you will need to approve two CSRs for each node.
+### Manually Approving CSRs

+As noted earlier, two CSRs will need to be approved for each node before a node can join a cluster.
+If you did not add the CSR Auto Approver to your clusters manifests directory you will need to manually approve node CSRs.
+To do this, follow the directions below:

 Set your `KUBECONFIG` environment variable to the kubeconfig file generated in your installation directory, for example: